callistajosette/archion-tilezoom-downloader/README.md

-This extension is only designed for downloading images from archion.de.
+This is a helper extension designed for downloading full-size images from archion.de.
 You can download any resolution provided by the site, if you have access as a paid member.
-I developed this extension because I strongly believe they should not be able to charge you, and limit access to downloading what are essentially screenshots.

 It's currently functional but not very pretty